GoogleCloudPlatform/k8s-cluster-bundle/README.md

   - url: 'file://etcd-server.yaml'
 ```

-All cluster objects can be 'inlined', which means they are imported directly
+All cluster objects can be *inlined*, which means they are imported directly
-into the component, which allows the component object to hermetically describe
+into the component, which allows the component package to hermetically describe
 the component.
 After inlining, the component might look like:

 ```yaml